Shehab2505/Development-of-a-Machine-learning-approach-to-estimate-lower-limb-joint-loading/README.md

-# Convolutional Neural Network (CNN) for [Project Name]
+# Convolutional Neural Network (CNN) for Development-of-a-Machine-learning-approach-to-estimate-lower-limb-joint-loading

-Professional, production-ready README for the repository containing training/inference code and saved artifacts for a CNN model.

-> Notes and assumptions
-> - This README is written based on the repository files present in the workspace (`CNN.py`, `CNN.txt`, `trained_model.h5`, `scalerX.save`, `scalerY.save`, and training visualizations).
-If the project uses a different script name or CLI, adjust commands accordingly.

 ## Table of contents